curran/d3-rosetta/README.md

 The `memoize` function, returned by `createMemoize`, accepts a `callback` function (which performs the expensive computation) and an array of `dependencies`.

 - `callback`: A function that computes the value to be memoized.
 - `dependencies`: An array of values.
-If these values are the same as in the previous call for this specific memoization instance, the cached value is returned.
+If these dependency values are strictly equal (`===`) to the dependencies from the previous call for this specific memoization instance, the cached value is returned.
 Otherwise, the `callback` is executed, and its result is cached and returned.

 This pattern is similar to React's `useMemo` hook and is particularly useful for computationally intensive data processing or DOM rendering operations.

+#### Example:

 ```js
 import { createMemoize } from 'd3-rosetta';